FAQ

 For some, the best way is to start with private lessons.
 For one, you can set the time that works best for your life.
 Secondly, you get the teacher’s fullest attention and they can work with you individually.
 Third, if you feel self-conscience, being in a one-on-one setting can help you build your confidence.

-For others that prefer to be in a group setting, the New to Mysore Membership is great because the teacher works with you individually.
+For others that prefer to be in a group setting, the New to Ashtanga Membership is great because the teacher works with you individually.
 In a private, you get the teacher’s undivided attention the entire time, and in the mysore class with this membership, the teacher goes back and forth among the other students, but you are the main focus as you are newest student that needs the most help.
-Also this membership includes a 30-minute private/consultation prior to beginning.
+This membership also includes a 30-minute private/consultation prior to beginning.

 For others with past yoga experience, you can jump into a series or guided class and then go from there.
 The teacher will always serve as a guide to help you along.